-This document has been prepared with QN/MS, QN/VG and QN/VS characteristics in mind.
+This document has been prepared with QN/MG, QN/MS, QN/VG and QN/VS characteristics in mind.
 It does not explicitly deal with PQ characteristics like color and shape.
 The described Kappa method in itself is largely applicable for these characteristics, e.g. the standard Kappa characteristic is developed for nominal data.
 However, the method has not been used on PQ characteristics to our knowledge and PQ characteristics may also require extra information on calibration.
 As an example, for color calibration, you also have to take into account the RHS Colour chart, the lighting conditions and so on.
-These aspects are not (yet) covered in this document.
+These aspects are not covered in this document.

-1.1 Variation in measurements or observations can be caused by many different factors, like the type of crop, type of characteristic, year, location, trial design and management, method and observer.
+- 1.1 Variation in measurements or observations can be caused by many different factors, like the type of crop, type of characteristic, year, location, trial design and management, method and observer.
 Especially for visually assessed characteristics (QN/VG or QN/VS) differences between observers can be the reason for large variation and potential bias in the observations.
 An observer might be less well trained, or have a different interpretation of the characteristic.
-So, if observer A measures assesses variety 1 and observer B variety 2, the difference measures observed might be caused by differences between observers A and B instead of differences between varieties 1 and 2.
+So, if observer A assesses variety 1 and observer B variety 2, the difference observed might be caused by differences between observers A and B instead of differences between varieties 1 and 2.
 Clearly, our main interest lies with the differences between varieties and not with the differences between the observers.
-It is important to realize that the variation caused by different observers cannot be eliminated, but there are ways to control it.
+It is important to realize that the variation caused by different observers cannot be eliminated, but there are ways to control it. - 1.2 It is recommended that, wherever possible, one observer should be used per trial to minimize variation in observations due to different observers.